-- Boards should be no larger than 30" wide by 36" tall. - Label boards with 4-H member's name, address, and county on back - Class 8 Special Study Board: A display of the results of a clipping study, a degree of use study or a range site study, etc. A short essay must accompany the display to explain the reason for the study, what was learned, and study results.
+Boards should be no larger than 30" wide by 36" tall.
+Boards should be adequately labeled.

+- Class 8 Special Study Board: A display of the results of a clipping study, a degree of use study or a range site study, etc. A short essay must accompany the display to explain the reason for the study, what was learned, and study results.
 This should be placed in a sheet cover attached to the board. - Class 9 Junior Rancher Board: This exhibit should include a ranch map with a record book or an appropriate educational display on some phase of rangeland or livestock management.
 A short essay must accompany the display to explain the purpose of the rancher board, what was learned, etc.